A note on piercing discrete rectangles: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem: N(2,2,2)}}

 The proof is organized as follows.
-First, we restate Theorem~\ref{theorem: N(2,2,2)} in a more explicit form.
-We then select at most four points and include them in a set \(S_1\).
-Finally, we show that every rectangle avoiding \(S_1\) can be pierced by an additional set of four points, which completes the proof.
-The construction of these final four points is largely based on a reduction from rectangles to \(4\)-intervals and on the argument used in the proof of Theorem~6.3 in~\cite{aharoni2017fractional} for \(d\)-intervals.
-We shall include several informal remarks in the application of the argument to clarify the underlying ideas.
+First, we present a stronger auxiliary statement, whose special case \(p=2\) implies Theorem~\ref{theorem: N(2,2,2)}.
+We then reduce the problem from rectangles to \(4\)-intervals.
+Finally, adapting the argument used in the proof of Theorem~6.3 in~\cite{aharoni2017fractional} for \(d\)-intervals, we prove the auxiliary statement.
+We include several explanatory remarks to clarify the underlying ideas of the topological argument.